 Franklin Environmental Center at Hillcrest

-In 2008, the Franklin Environmental Center at Hillcrest received LEED Platinum certification from the US Green Building Council, the highest designation awarded for Leadership in Energy and Environmental Design.
+In 2008, the Center received LEED Platinum certification from the U.S. Green Building Council, the highest designation awarded for Leadership in Energy and Environmental Design.
 This was the first building in Vermont to achieve LEED Platinum, and seventh in the nation under LEED NC 2.2 standards.
-Local materials, Forest Stewardship Council (FSC) certified wood, groundwater exchange air-conditioning, energy efficient windows and lights, low-flow faucets, and solar panels are just a few of the sustainable features of his building.
-More on sustainable building features...

-Middlebury College sourced numerous materials locally within the state of Vermont.
+Middlebury sourced numerous materials within the state of Vermont.

-- Slate for floors and roofs that came from the Poultney area
+- Slate for floors and roofs from the Poultney area

 - Stone for the foundation and stone walls from nearby Panton